ucl-cssb/StabilityFinder/README.md

 The working directory must contain the following files.
-Each one is described in detail in the section following. input file.xml The user input file model file This can take two formats: model.cu Cuda file of the model that is required to have this name SBML model This can have any name, as long as this is provided in the input_file.xml.
-Cuda-sim will create the .cu file using this SBML model.
+Each one is described in detail in the section following.
+* input file.xml: The user input file
+* model file: This can take two formats; a cuda file named model.cu of the model that is required to have this name; or an SBML model which can have any name, as long as this is provided in the input_file.xml. cuda-sim will create the .cu file using this SBML model.

 ###The input file